communitiesuk/funding-service-design-assessment-store/README.md

 ## Unit & Accessibility Testing

 1. Ensure you have a local postgres instance setup and running with a user `postgres` created.
+2. Ensure that you have set a DATABASE_URL environment varaible.
-1. Install `requirements-dev.txt`
+3. Install `requirements-dev.txt`
-1. Activate your virtual env: `source .venv/bin/activate`
+4. Activate your virtual env: `source .venv/bin/activate`
-1. Run `invoke bootstrap-test-db --database-host=your-db-url` to create a db called "fsd_assess_store_test" in your local postgres instance.
-This uses the invoke python module to execute tasks defined in `tasks.py`
-1. Run pytest
+5. Run pytest

-- Note you will not see any data inserted from the tests as they run within transactions so are not persisted after the testing session.
+NB : pytest will create a database with a unique name to use just for unit tests.
+Changes to this db from tests does not persist.
+Caching is enable so that sequential pytest invocations will reuse the database with the test data. **Again, only the seeded data is reused since changes due to unit tests are not persisted.**

+To rerun the unit test database creation/seeding process run `pytest --cache-clear`.

 ## Transactional tests
 These rely on the module `pytest-flask-sqlalchemy` which has good docs on its github page: https://github.com/jeancochrane/pytest-flask-sqlalchemy